-- · The autopath delete command
+- autopath delete command

-- · The autopath add command
+- autopath add command

-- The autopath set command
+- autopath set command

-- The autopath display command
+- · autopath display command

+- autopath virtualdsf command

-- The autopath help command
+- autopath monitor command

-- · The autopath recover command
+- autopath help command

-- · The autopath discover command
+- autopath discover command

-- The autopath retrieve command
+- autopath retrieve command

-- · The autopath set\lbpolicy command
+- autopath set_lbpolicy command

-- The autopath set\prefpath command
+- autopath set_prefpath command

-The autopath delete command
+autopath delete command

-The autopath delete command deletes a device or a LUN from the Secure Path control.
-This command succeeds only if the LUN is not busy.
-For example, when there is no I/O happening and when the LUN is not mounted or open.
+The autopath delete command deletes a device, LUN, array, or an array type from Secure Path's control.
+This command succeeds only if the LUN is not busy (for example, when there is no I/O happening and when the LUN is not mounted or open).